 Although this scale is not consistent in the terms it uses and doesn’t flow with the terms used in the question, it is still easy to understand what it is after.
-The issue I had is that I didn’t know what being “familiar” with each of the brands really meant.
-Based on the context of the other two options, and without any others to indicate levels of familiarity, I assumed it equated “familiar” with “have consumed the brand before.”
+The issue is that I didn’t know what being “familiar” with each of the brands really meant.
+Therefore, based on the context of the other two options, and without any others to indicate levels of familiarity, I assumed it equated “familiar” with “have consumed the brand before.”

-The problem with the survey design became pretty clear in the questions that followed asking me if I agreed or disagreed with certain statements about the brands’ history and engagement in the community, making matters worse by using a 6-point balance scale with no neutral point or Don’t Know option.
+The problem with the survey design became pretty clear in the questions that followed.
+They asked if I agreed or disagreed with certain statements about the brands’ history and engagement in the community.
+Using a 6-point balance scale with no neutral point or Don’t Know option made matters worse.

-1. If you are going to use a familiarity scale, make sure to define what each of the scale points means, and provide enough of them to capture different levels of familiarity.
+1. If you are going to use a familiarity scale, make sure to define what each of the scale points means.
+Provide enough of them to capture different levels of familiarity.

 2. A better solution yet is to ask specific questions to gauge familiarity with certain items to exclude unfamiliar ones, before you ask participants to agree or disagree with them.

 3. Awareness would have been a more appropriate scale for some of the brand statements scales in the example above.
 If you use agreement scales, always add a Don’t Know option and a neutral point to the scale.
 Don’t assume consumers know enough about the subject or have a position formulated about it.